About Natasha

 Let’s Connect and EngAge!

-I have presented my work and approach at various healthcare, aging, and dementia conferences and communities including: the Alzheimer’s Association, Memory Care Forum, LeadingAge Meeting and EXPO, Drexel University’s College of Nursing and Health Professions, and the inaugural Expose Dementia Conference – “The A.R.T. of the Matter”.
-I am also a published peer-reviewed author on topics related to my work, a Certified Reiki Practitioner, and a member of The National Institute for Dementia Education (NIDE), Standards of Excellence (SOE) Council, and Dance for PD®-trained teaching artist.
+Natasha has presented her work and approach at various health, aging, and dementia conferences and communities including: the Alzheimer’s Association, Memory Care Forum, LeadingAge Meeting and EXPO, Drexel University’s College of Nursing and Health Professions, the inaugural Expose Dementia Conference – “The A.R.T. of the Matter” and 2nd annual conference “Spring into Brain Health with the Arts”, The UN General Assembly’s Healing Arts Research Symposium – by the Jameel Arts and Health Lab and in collaboration with the World Health Organization, and Philadelphia Corporation for Aging’s Interfaith Clergy event.
+She is also a published peer-reviewed author, a Certified Reiki Practitioner, a member of The National Institute for Dementia Education (NIDE) Standards of Excellence (SOE) Council, and Dance for PD®-trained teaching artist.

 • Healthcare administration